 The most important tax for employees in Germany is the income tax, i.e. the tax on your wages.
-Every month, your employer will transfer the income tax to the tax office for you as "wage tax".
+Every month, your employer will transfer the income tax as a "wage tax" to the tax office on behalf of you.
 You do not have to worry about anything at first.
 However, keep any tax documents in a safe place.

 The amount of income tax you pay depends on your income itself.
 The higher your income, the higher the tax rate.
 It is also crucial for your tax bracket.
 Your tax bracket is influenced by factors like marriage or you having children, for example.
 If you are a member of the church, your employer also transfers the church tax to the tax office.

 Germany has a well-developed system that provides people with financial security, for example in times of illness or unemployment.

 In Germany, if you earn a sum of money above a certain limit, you are subject to social security contributions.
 This means that you must be a member of certain insurance schemes and pay contributions to them automatically.
 These include the following types of insurance:

 - Statutory health insurance: it pays for doctor's visits and many pharmaceutical drugs and therapeutic measures.

 - Statutory nursing care insurance: it provides basic income support in case of being permanently dependent on care due to illness.
 Elderly people are most commonly affected.

 - Statutory pension insurance: it allows employees a pension after they have retired.
 The amount is mainly determined by your former income and the number of years you have worked in Germany.